Battle of West Saigon: Battle

 Over the next few days, Allied units to the west of Saigon continued to engage small groups of withdrawing PAVN/VC.
 The three Ranger battalions west of Phú Thọ and Tan Son Nhut killed a reported 87 VC on 10 May and another 101 the next day.
-Farther west in the swamplands that lay on the border of Gia Định and Hậu Nghĩa Provinces, the 4/9th Infantry, killed several dozen soldiers from the retreating 9th Division, while the 1/27th Infantry, mauled an element of the 208th Artillery Regiment, killing 66 gunners and capturing three 122mm rocket launchers.
-In the 199th Infantry Brigade sector to the south, the 4/12th Infantry, completed its sweep of the Route 10 corridor west of Phu Lam, while the 2/3rd Infantry, cleared out the last VC diehards along the edge of the city south of Highway 4 and to the east of Firebase Horseshoe Bend, killing 16 VC on 11 May.
+Farther west in the swamplands that lay on the border of Gia Định and Hậu Nghĩa Provinces, the 4/9th Infantry, killed several dozen soldiers from the retreating 9th Division, while the 1/27th Infantry, mauled an element of the 208th Artillery Regiment, killing 66 gunners and capturing three 122 mm rocket launchers.
+In the 199th Infantry Brigade sector to the south, the 4/12th Infantry, completed its sweep of the Route 10 corridor west of Phú Lâm, while the 2/3rd Infantry, cleared out the last VC diehards along the edge of the city south of Highway 4 and to the east of Firebase Horseshoe Bend, killing 16 VC on 11 May.

-To expedite clearing operations in western Gia Định Province, General Mearns ordered the 4/9th Infantry, to establish a firebase approximately four kilometers west of Tan Son Nhut next to Route 234, a north-south road that crossed the enemy’s line of retreat.
-As Firebase Pike VI (10.8°N 106.583°E) took shape on the morning of 11 May, Mearns moved two batteries of 105mm howitzers and a battery of M109 howitzers into the perimeter.
-Mindful of the recent disaster at Maury, Means also sent engineers to construct earthen walls for all three batteries before evening fell.
-The preparations paid off later that night when the PAVN/VC bombarded the firebase with several hundred rounds of 82mm mortar fire.
+To expedite clearing operations in western Gia Định Province, Mearns ordered the 4/9th Infantry, to establish a firebase approximately 4km west of Tan Son Nhut next to Route 234, a north-south road that crossed the enemy’s line of retreat.
+As Firebase Pike VI (10.8°N 106.583°E) took shape on the morning of 11 May, Mearns moved two batteries of 105 mm howitzers and a battery of M109 howitzers into the perimeter.
+Mindful of the recent disaster at Maury, Mearns also sent engineers to construct earthen walls for all three batteries before evening fell.
+The preparations paid off later that night when the PAVN/VC bombarded the firebase with several hundred rounds of 82 mm mortar fire.
 None of the howitzers were knocked out of action and the defenders sustained only light casualties.
 When the barrage ended, a battalion from the 272nd Regiment assaulted the base.
-Facing a storm of fire that included Beehive anti-personnel rounds from the 105mm howitzers that filled the air with steel darts, the PAVN withdrew after losing 110 men.
+Facing a storm of fire that included Beehive anti-personnel rounds from the 105 mm howitzers that filled the air with steel darts, the PAVN withdrew after losing 110 men.
 The failed assault on Firebase Pike VI proved to be the last major contact in the western suburbs as the fighting thereafter gravitated into Hậu Nghĩa and Tây Ninh Provinces.